stardew-access/stardew-access.github.io/index.md

 # Stardew Access

 An accessibility mod for Stardew Valley with screen reader and keyboard only support.
-Currently only for windows.
+Currently only for windows and linux.
 Before we talk about the mod, let's see what actually is Stardew Valley.

 ## What is Stardew Valley?